code0nwheels/Dwellpy/docs/configuration_guide.md

 Dwellpy includes two floating widgets that appear when you pause your cursor:

 ### Menu Widget (Hamburger Menu)
-A circular hamburger menu (☰) that appears when you dwell (pause cursor) for the configured delay.
-It expands into a circular menu with all click modes, settings, and power options.
-The widget follows your cursor and locks in place when hovered for easy interaction.
+A small circular hamburger menu (☰) that appears when you dwell (pause cursor) for the configured delay.
+Expands into a circular menu with all click modes, settings, and power options when hovered.

 ### Scroll Widget
 A floating scroll helper with up/down arrows that appears alongside the menu widget when you dwell.
 Allows easy scrolling without precise targeting of scroll bars.